rveciana/BasemapTutorial/docs/basic_functions.rst

 Plotting raster data
 --------------------
-There are two main methods for plotting a raster, *contour/contourf*, that plots contour lines or filled contour lines (isobands) and *pcolor/pcolormesh*, that creates a pseudocolor plot.
+There are two main methods for plotting a raster, *contour/contourf*, that plots contour lines or filled contour lines (isobands) and *pcolor/pcolormesh*, that creates a pseudo-color plot.

 .. _basic_contourf: